Skip to main content

 Limit the search results

-By default, TagSpaces is limiting the amount of the found search results to 1000 files and folders.
-This limitation is also valid for the maximum files, which can be displayed in a single folder.
-In tab general of the settings there is a field where you can increase or decrease this limit.
+By default, TagSpaces limits the number of search results to 1,000 files and folders.
+This limitation also applies to the maximum number of files that can be displayed in a single folder.
+In the general tab of the settings, there is a field where you can increase or decrease this limit.
 See the next screenshot.

-Adjust number of shown / found items in the perspectives
+Adjust the number of shown/found items in the perspectives

-Adjust number of shown / found items in the perspectives
+Adjust the number of shown/found items in the perspectives

 PRO

-TagSpaces PRO supports full text search for text (.TXT), markdown (.MD) and html (.HTML) files.
-You can activate this feature for every location individually in the "Edit Location" dialog, as seen in the following screenshot.
-After the activating of this feature (see next screenshot), during the indexing of a given location, the application will try to extract the text content of the supported files and create a keyword list with will be considered later by the search algorithm.
+TagSpaces PRO supports full text search for text (.TXT), markdown (.MD), and HTML (.HTML) files.
+You can activate this feature for each location individually in the "Edit Location" dialog, as seen in the following screenshot.
+Once activated (see the screenshot below), during the indexing of a given location, the application will extract the text content of the supported files and create a keyword list that will be considered in the search algorithm.

 caution

-On locations with many big text files, activating this features may slow down the performance of the application, so be careful on which location you are activating it.
+On locations with many large text files, activating this feature may slow down the application's performance, so be careful where you activate it.

 These file formats are currently supported:

-• HTML - files in HTML format, used for notes in rich text format
+• HTML - files in HTML format, used for rich text notes.

 caution

-This feature is still in beta state and could lead to performance issues if you are dealing with many and/or big text files.
+This feature is still in beta and could lead to performance issues if you have many or large text files.

 PRO

-TagSpaces Pro offers searching in all locations.
-We call this feature "Global search".
-It works on local and remote S3 based locations.
-The feature can be activated by clicking the Global-button in the search area, as seen in the following screenshot.
+TagSpaces Pro offers searching across all locations, called "Global search."
+It works on both local and remote S3-based locations.
+You can activate this feature by clicking the Global button in the search area, as shown in the following screenshot.

 Activating the global search